Unemployment Insurance Handbook for Employers (UCB-201-P)

 Employers who are currently reporting with paper forms are strongly encouraged to convert to Internet reporting.
 Please refer to Part 2 for more information on Internet reporting.

-If after reading our handbook, you need assistance converting to Internet reporting, please call 608-266-6877, or e-mail us at email@example.com.
+If after reading this handbook, assistance is needed converting to Internet reporting, please call 608-266-6877, or e-mail email@example.com.

 Content Contact: UI Wage Reporting